-The challenge is that in a connected world, there is an assumption of an immediate — and accurate — response.
+The challenge is that in a connected world, there is an assumption of an immediate—and accurate—response.
 In fact, this is not just an assumption as the presence of the world’s new, smaller microprocessors expands across the markets with connectivity (WiFi and RFID) and processing for data analytics and logic.
-They will be embedded in locations — the factory floor, smart shelves in warehouses; and in motion — transportation equipment and assets; in the products and packaging we manufacture — from industrial equipment to diapers.
-This connected world is smart, real-time, and it is calling your supply chain.
+They will be embedded in locations—the factory floor, smart shelves in warehouses; and in motion—transportation equipment and assets; in the products and packaging we manufacture—from industrial equipment to diapers.
+This connected world is smart and real-time, and it is calling your supply chain.